westerncapelabs/docker-django-bootstrap/README.md

 This image provides the option to run a Celery worker inside the container, alongside Gunicorn/Nginx.
 To run a Celery worker you must set the `CELERY_APP` environment variable.

+Note that, as with Django, your project needs to specify Celery in its `install_requires` in order to use Celery.
+Celery is not installed in this image by default.

 ### Configuration
 The following environment variables can be used to configure Celery.
 A number of these can also be configured via the Django project's settings.